Emanuel School, Sydney: Gentleman's Estate (1862–1901)

 Blacket arrived in Sydney in November 1842.
 For the first seven years in the colony he was largely preoccupied with church and school commissions.
 In December 1849 he succeeded Mortimer Lewis as the Colonial Architect of New South Wales (which at that time was also responsible for what is now Queensland).
 He resigned from this position in September, 1854.
 During this period Blacket was responsible for a number of varied, but small scale projects.
 Back in private practice he produced a variety of residential, ecclesiastical and commercial works.
 He died in 1883.

 The first entry for Watkins residency at Aston Lodge is 1865.5 John Watkins was born in Monmouth, Wales on 22 May 1811.
 It is believed Watkins came to Australia in 1843 and initially resided in Tasmania.
-He married Ann Frazier in 1844, and the couple had at least two children – John Leo (1849) and Aston James (1852), but there may have been others as the published genealogies of this family are often contradictory in their detail giving different places of marriage, birth, etc. He was a Catholic.
+He married Ann Watkins in 1847 in Hobart, and the couple had two children – John Leo (1849) and Aston James (1852), but there may have been others as the published genealogies of this family are often contradictory in their detail giving different places of marriage, birth, etc. He was a Catholic.

 The Watkins family came to Sydney in 1853.
 By the time of residency at Randwick he was in partnership with James M. Leigh trading as Watkins and Leigh, importing merchants with premises in George Street, and a bonded store in Phillip Street.
 Watkins residency of Aston Lodge was for the years 1865–1867, 1871-1875 (the house appears to have been left vacant through all or part 1876), and from 1877 until his death in 1884 (on 21 April at the age of 74 years).
 Mrs John Watkins continued to reside in the house until 1887.

 During his life Watkins served as an alderman of Randwick Council for the years 1874- 1880 (being the alderman for West Ward (which included Aston Lodge) for 1875–1880) and as mayor for the terms 1870–1872, and 1884.
 He was also a board member of the Society for Relief of Destitute Children.